|Welcome to my web-store

 |This is a gallery of my wood turnings.
 All are hand made, one of a kind pieces.

-I use both local and imported woods in my Pepper mills, Bowls, Custom made pens,
+I use both local and imported woods in my Pepper mills, Bowls, wood stemmed wine and

-Kaleidoscopes, and other turned art pieces, all hand crafted in the beautiful Cherokee
+champagne glasses, and crematory urns, all hand crafted in the beautiful Cherokee

 National Forest of Tennessee.

-to contact me.
+contact me.
 Click on the contact link above and you will be directed to my email.
-I
+I check

-check email frequently and will reply as soon as possible.
-I appreciate all of my
+email frequently and will reply as soon as possible.
+I appreciate all of my customers and do

 While I try to keep the site up to date and delete or remove all sold items,